lucan8/chimera/README.md

 ### Laplace Smoothing

 Laplace smoothing is a technique to handle cases where certain keywords may not appear in the training data for a given class.
-This smoothing avoids zero probabilities and enables a more robust model.
-In testing, the best smoothing value we
+This smoothing avoids zero probabilities.
+Using a non zero value for the smoothing gave an increase in accuracy of about 25%

 ### Log Probabilities